British expats in Spain unable to drive after failure to reach Brexit agreement

 “If you have a valid UK driving licence:

-- If you moved to Spain after 1st January 2021, your valid UK licence will be recognised for 6 months from the date you obtained residence.
+- If you moved to Spain after 1st January 2021, your valid UK licence will be recognised for 6 months from the date you obtained residence.”

 Register for free to continue reading